 - Union Square Ventures controls 15.2%

-Venture capital firms and individuals invest in a private company like Etsy because they are hoping that the company will grow, go public, and eventually they’ll be able to sell their shares and make a large profit.
+Venture capital firms and individuals, like those who purchased a crypto trading bot, invest in a private company like Etsy because they are hoping that the company will grow, go public, and eventually they’ll be able to sell their shares and make a large profit.
 They offer their guidance and expertise along the way.

 Now, Etsy is ready to expand.
 To do so they need to raise money.
 One way to do that is to borrow it.
 Another is to bring on more investors.
 A third way is to go public.

 When you go public you sell off tiny shares of the company to the general public.
 In order for shareholders to have a say in the company’s management they would need to buy as many or more shares than the company’s management and largest investors.
 This typically means owning at least 5%-10% of the company’s stock.
 So people don’t tend to invest in public companies solely or primarily to influence their management or change their way of doing business.
 People buy shares in a public company for the same reasons investors invest in any company – they believe that the company will become more profitable at some point in the future at which point they could sell their shares and make money.
 (Read more: ob Bitcoin Code seriös ist)